tobiashain/TobiOS/README.md

 ## Key Objectives

-A comprehensive platform designed to showcase technical expertise, act as a professional portfolio, demonstrate advanced UI/UX capabilities, and reflect personal interests — all within a custom-built React application that mimics the look and feel of a desktop operating system.
+A comprehensive platform designed to showcase technical expertise, act as a professional portfolio, demonstrate advanced UI/UX capabilities, and reflect personal interests, all within a custom-built React application that mimics the look and feel of a desktop operating system.

 ---